Iraneus/betamedneed/order.md

 All transaction records are available on your MedNeed account.

 # Important Notes
-You don’t have to leave your office or store and can have exactly what you need delivered.
+You don’t have to leave your office or store and can have the exact products you need.

-MedNeed handles everything from procurement to delivery to your location after you place order.
+MedNeed handles everything from procurement to delivery to your location after you place an order.

-The products and prices are from the most suitable distributors and manufacturers as applicable.
+The products and prices are provided by the most suitable distributors and manufacturers, as applicable.

-The most suitable source is selected based on the products needed and your location.
+The distributors and manufacturers are selected based on the products needed and the location.

 You can also choose particular distributors or manufacturers for the products by yourself if preferred.

 The payment includes the cost of the products and the delivery fee.

 The delivery fee varies based on the quantity and cost of the products and the user’s location.

-You can do a yearly subscription to order products any time and only pay for the cost of products.
+You can choose a MedNeed Premium subscription to order products at any time without paying the delivery fee.

-You can get credit facility for what you need and pay later if you don’t have enough funds to pay now.
+You can request a credit facility for what you need and pay later if you don’t have enough funds to pay now.

-Credit facilities come with a service fee which is a percentage of the credit facility needed.

-Users requesting for credit facilities pay the service fee and delivery fee as applicable.
+Users requesting credit facilities pay the service fee and delivery fee as applicable.

-You can make payment online, by transfer or cash either on delivery or before delivery.
+You can make payment online, by transfer, or cash either on delivery or before delivery.

-Products are delivered within 48 hrs of order confirmation and you will be notified if there are delays.
+Products are delivered within 48 hrs of order confirmation, and you will get a notification if there is a delay.

+Users can request help to find and quickly deliver medicines when needed for urgent use.

-If we can’t find exactly what you need, we alert you and let you know of comparable alternatives if any.
+If we can’t find any exact product you need, we alert you and let you know of comparable alternatives, if any.

-Users can request help to quickly find and deliver rare medicines when needed for urgent use.

-We connect users with more experienced pharmacists, doctors and specialists for more clarifications when needed.

-Users get comprehensive drug information on every medicine including drug administration, potential interactions, possible side effects, and contraindications for pediatric and adult patients.
+Users get comprehensive drug information on every medicine, including drug administration, potential interactions, possible side effects, and contraindications for pediatric and adult patients.

 Products can be tracked and traced back to the manufacturers and distributors for quality assurance.

-Users have priority access to the MedNeed Research and Analytics Reference Laboratories.

-Users have the opportunity to send feedback directly to the manufacturers and distributors.

 We make all your purchasing records available to you on request.

-# Credit Facility
-MedNeed has an extensive credit scheme with financing from MedNeed and third-party financing partners on our peer-to-peer financing platform.
-Qualified users can request for credit facilities anytime they need it to procure medicines and medical equipment.
-This ensures that users can have what they need to take care of their patients when they need it and equally benefits the distributors and manufacturers who can now sell more to the users for improved medical care delivery.